Porto’s winding streets are lined with hidden gems, the most picturesque houses and seem to go up and down endlessly.

 For tourists and fellow locals alike, we hope you will discover new favourite places and grow to love the city even more.
 Enjoy this selection of 12 unique local Porto gems.

-Soccer, beer, and spectacular views
+Start off with soccer, beer, and spectacular views

-If you are around town during “São João”, the main popular party of Porto in the night from the 23rd to 24th of June, you will see this place full of life and party like almost nowhere else. — Fernando Ribeiro
+If you are around town during “São João”, the popular party of Porto on the night of June 23rd, you will see this place full of life and party like almost nowhere else.

 What social residencies should look like